Faiz-Alam-1999/cpu-software-rasterizer/README.md

-# cpu-software-rasterizer
-CPU-based software rasterizer written in C from scratch to understand the graphics pipeline from first principles.

 # CPU Software Rasterizer

 A CPU-based software rasterizer written in C **from scratch** to explore the fundamentals of the graphics pipeline and low-level rendering.